Consolidated Screening List

 - Instructions for Downloading the Consolidated Screening List

 CSL Application Programming Interface (API)

 The CSL API enables computers to freely access the CSL in an open, machine-readable format.
 From this API, any company can build a search engine to quickly find names, aliases, and other screening information.
 The API has “Fuzzy Name Search” capabilities as well.

 Department of Commerce – Bureau of Industry and Security

-Entity List - Parties whose presence in a transaction can trigger a license requirement supplemental to those elsewhere in the Export Administration Regulations (EAR).
-The list specifies the license requirements and policy that apply to each listed party.
+- Entity List - Parties whose presence in a transaction can trigger a license requirement supplemental to those elsewhere in the Export Administration Regulations (EAR).
+The list specifies the license requirements and policies that apply to each listed party.